Johannes-Sahlmann/pystrometry/README.md

 # pystrometry  -  Support for high-precision astrometry timeseries analysis

+This code collection evolved over the last 10+ years and does therefore not always conform with coding standards and best practices.
+It provides several basic functionalities but is still under active development.

 ### Example usage

+-

 - Plotting the orbital motion with default parameters